Ghosts (Michael Jackson song)

 "Ghosts" is a 1997 song by American singer Michael Jackson, written, composed and produced by Jackson and Teddy Riley.
 It was released as part of "HIStory" / "Ghosts", a double A-side single with remixes of the song "HIStory" from Jackson's 1995 album as the second single from Blood on the Dance Floor: HIStory in the Mix.
 The music video for the song was a five-minute clip taken from a longer film, Michael Jackson's Ghosts.
-The song was a top five hit in the UK and Belgium.
+The song was a top-five hit in the UK and Belgium.

 Production, music and commentary

 "Ghosts" was one of the five new tracks on the album.
-It was written, composed and produced by Michael Jackson and Teddy Riley.
-The song was originally developed during sessions for Jackson's 1995 album, HIStory: Past, Present and Future, Book I. It didn't make the final cut, but it would be featured in the short film of the same name.
+It was written, composed, and produced by Michael Jackson and Teddy Riley.
+The song was originally developed during sessions for Jackson's 1995 album, HIStory: Past, Present and Future, Book I. It did not make the final cut, but it would be featured in the short film of the same name.
 After HIStory, additional work on the song took place in late August 1995 at the Hit Factory with René Moore and engineers Bruce Swedien and Rob Hoffman when doing remixes of Jackson's songs.
 Whilst developing music for the Ghosts short film, the song was revisited and further developed in March/April 1996 at Record One and later in the same Summer at the Record Plant studio before the movie's release.

 Instruments played on the track include a guitar and piano.
 Michael's vocals are dramatic and operatic.
 Jackson's vocal range on the song is E_{3}-A_{5}, the song is in the key of E dorian and at 103 BPM.
 The Washington Post noted, "'Ghosts' is another new jack swing collaboration with Teddy Riley for a similarly short film.
 It is a bit unsettling, particularly when Jackson spits out this line: 'Who gave you the right to shake my family tree?'."
 Tom Sinclair of Entertainment Weekly, also highlighted those particular lyrics, speculating that "armchair psychologists will have a field day with the words".